RAG vs. GraphRAG: A Systematic Evaluation and Key Insights: Introduction

 \section{Introduction}

-Retrieval-Augmented Generation (RAG) has emerged as a powerful approach to enhance downstream tasks by retrieving relevant knowledge from external data sources.
-It has achieved remarkable success in various real-world applications, such as healthcare~\citep{xu2024ram}, law~\citep{wiratunga2024cbr}, finance~\citep{zhang2023enhancing}, and education~\citep{miladi2024leveraging}.
-This success has been further amplified with the advent of Large Language Models (LLMs), as integrating RAG with LLMs significantly improves their faithfulness by mitigating hallucinations, reducing privacy risks, and enhancing robustness~\cite{zhao2023survey, huang2023survey}.
-In most existing RAG systems, retrieval is primarily conducted from text databases using lexical and semantic search.
+Retrieval-Augmented Generation (RAG) has emerged as a practical paradigm for improving downstream tasks by retrieving relevant knowledge from external data sources.
+It has been successfully deployed in a wide range of real-world applications, including healthcare~\citep{xu2024ram}, law~\citep{wiratunga2024cbr}, finance~\citep{zhang2023enhancing}, and education~\citep{miladi2024leveraging}.
+With the advent of Large Language Models (LLMs), integrating retrieval into generation further improves faithfulness by mitigating hallucinations and enhancing robustness~\cite{zhao2023survey, huang2023survey}.
+In most existing RAG systems, retrieval is performed over text corpora.

-Graphs, as a fundamental data structure, encode rich relational information and have been extensively utilized across real-world domains, including knowledge representation, social network analysis, and biomedical research~\cite{wu2020comprehensive, ma2021deep, wu2023survey}.
-Motivated by this, GraphRAG has recently gained attention for retrieving graph-structured data, such as knowledge graphs (KGs) and molecular graphs~\citep{han2024retrieval, peng2024graph}.
-Beyond leveraging existing graphs, GraphRAG has also demonstrated its effectiveness for text-based tasks after structuring implicit knowledge from text into graph representations, benefiting applications such as global summarization~\cite{edge2024local, zhang2024graph}, planning~\cite{lin2024graph} and reasoning~\cite{han2025reasoning}.
+Graphs provide an explicit representation of relational structure and have long been used across domains such as knowledge representation, social networks, and biomedical discovery~\cite{wu2020comprehensive, ma2021deep, wu2023survey}.
+Graph Retrieval-Augmented Generation (GraphRAG) has recently gained attention for retrieving and aggregating information from graph-structured data, including knowledge graphs (KGs) and molecular graphs~\citep{han2024retrieval, peng2024graph}.
+Beyond leveraging existing graphs, an emerging line of work extends GraphRAG to text-based tasks by constructing graphs from unstructured documents, with reported benefits for global summarization~\cite{edge2024local}, planning~\cite{lin2024graph}, and reasoning~\cite{han2025reasoning}.
+However, most GraphRAG studies for text are conducted under task- and system-specific settings, using bespoke datasets, graph construction heuristics, and evaluation protocols.
+This heterogeneity makes it difficult to draw principled conclusions about \textit{when and why} explicit graph structures help (or hurt) retrieval-augmented generation, and obscures practical trade-offs such as construction cost, retrieval latency, and storage footprint.

-While previous studies have demonstrated the potential of GraphRAG for text-based tasks by converting sequential text into graphs, most of them primarily focus on specific tasks and well-designed datasets.
-Consequently, the applicability of GraphRAG to broader, real-world text-based tasks remains unclear, particularly when compared to RAG, which has seen widespread adoption across diverse applications.
-This raises a critical question: {\it What are the advantages and disadvantages of applying GraphRAG to general text-based tasks compared to RAG?}